Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Watch Now

 What innovative tech are they working on?Making an Ion-based Quantum computer by turning an atom into an ion using an ionization process

-IonQ takes a different approach in building quantum computing by using a naturally occurring quantum system: individual atoms, to build quantum computing.
+IonQ takes a different approach to building quantum computing by using a naturally occurring quantum system: individual atoms.
 IonQ’s qubits are ionized ytterbium atoms, a silvery rare-earth metal.
 Each ytterbium atom is perfectly identical to every other ytterbium atom in the universe.

 Moreover, once prepared in a particular stable quantum state, they can remain in that state for very long periods of time — they’re so consistent that they’re used in one of the most accurate atomic clocks ever built.